gerardbm/vimrc/KEYMAPS.md

 #### \<Win-{a-z}\> keymaps:

-- 'Insert Mode' and 'Command Mode':
+- 'Insert Mode' and 'Command Mode' (readline alternative):
   - `<Win-h>` moves the cursor back one character.
   - `<Win-j>` moves the cursor down one line.
   - `<Win-k>` moves the cursor up one line.